Seeking medical care immediately after an accident is crucial for your health and any personal injury claims you may need to file.

 Disadvantages of MRI

-• The major disadvantage of MRI is its high cost.
+- The primary disadvantage of MRI is its high cost.
 A basic scan of the cervical and lumbar region of the spine can exceed one thousand dollars.

-Cat Scans are often used in serious personal injury cases where high resolution is required, such as in trauma caused to internal organs.
+Cat Scans are often used in severe personal injury cases where high resolution is required, such as in trauma caused to internal organs.

 A dye must often be injected into a vein to obtain a high contrast of the scanned target.

 The major drawback is the need for the injected dye, which is iodine-based and can cause an allergic reaction in some people.
-Dye injections may cause an uncomfortable warm sensation as it travels through the body.
+Also, having a dye injection may cause an uncomfortable warm sensation as it travels through the body.

 Ultrasound Imaging